-The front page of this morning's newspaper featured our own Bob Carr (husband of a local) declining to become involved in monitoring the forthcoming general election after an appeal from the Opposition leader Anwar Ibrahim, who has alleged possible fraud and corruption.
+The front page of this morning's newspaper featured our own Bob Carr (husband of a local) declining to become involved in monitoring the forthcoming general election after an appeal from the Opposition leader, Anwar Ibrahim, who has alleged possible fraud and corruption.
 No thanks, said Bob.
 Sorry.
-Afghanistan and Iraq are one thing; a rising regional player and trading partner of some account quite another entirely.
+Afghanistan and Iraq are one thing; a rising regional player and trading partner of some account quite another.

-This is a country of some weight and heft now in international relations, twenty plus million people, a growing energy and mining sector, with a certain level of confident independent thinking evident.
-A Muslim country of course despite a sizable minority population, where because of an understandable perception of threat and contest, matters Islamic are always sharpened more acutely than in neighbouring Indonesia.
+This is a country of some weight and heft now in international affairs, 20m plus, a growing energy & mining sector, with a certain level of confident, independent thinking evident.
+A Muslim country of course, despite a sizable minority population, where because of an understandable perception of threat and contest, matters Islamic are always sharpened more acutely than in neighbouring Indonesia.

 As the morning of the Sultan's birthday wore on, the chap who had earlier added the comment on the said Sultan's expectation of precedence on the roads began to provide further back-story on the political scene here.
-How is it that one continues to be surprised by intimations of the most vicious and heinous skullduggery that invariably is acted out at the upper reaches of politics and power?
-Simple ingrained naivety and nothing else has to be the answer.
-Can it really be the case that our own politics is any less murky, any less corrupt and deadly than that of so-called rogue nations?
+How is it that one continues to be surprised by intimations of the most vicious and heinous skullduggery that invariably is acted out at the upper reaches of politics & power?
+Simple ingrained naivety and nothing else.
+Can it really be the case that our own politics is any less murky, any less corrupt & deadly than that of so-called rogue nations?

 The bank account details pointing to the payment of secret commissions were uncovered by the French side.
 Key witnesses presenting highly incriminating evidence and sworn testimony eventually made retractions and quickly went to ground, one particular crucial fellow proving completely untraceable.
 Even last year the suggestion of a mooted re-trial was said to be pending.

 The court case provided the usual hoop-jumping.
-So far as Najib is concerned, case unproven.
-A host of circumstantial factors prove nothing on their own of course.
-Fragments of a young corpse blown to pieces by a highly controlled explosive substance; unsubstantiated presence of the said translator in Paris in the official documents; Najib’s personal body-guard detail convicted; paper trail difficult to follow, the money the same.
+So far as Najib was concerned, case unproven.
+A host of circumstantial factors prove nothing on their own, of course.
+Fragments of a young corpse blown to pieces by a highly controlled explosive substance; unsubstantiated presence of the said translator in Paris in the official documents; Najib’s personal body-guard convicted; paper trail difficult to follow & money the same.
 One must pause in final judgment.
-In all the photographs the scion of Tun Abdul Razak—in the shadows of the tower named after him, once the tallest in Asia, we all live in Georgetown—Najib presents cherubic innocence.
+In all the photographs the scion of Tun Abdul Razak—in the shadows of the tower named after him, once the tallest in Asia—Najib presents cherubic innocence.
 Very difficult to imagine the man out of costume.

-Does our innocence down on the remote great southern island continent stand up to scrutiny?
+Does our innocence down on the remote great Southern continent stand up to scrutiny?

 Equally surprising to have the former leaders Bush and Blair convicted of major crimes here, while on the other hand the local PM can avoid some very serious cross-examination.
 (Fruitless attempts were made to have Najib give evidence at the relevant trials.)